ortolanph/heroesunlimited/README.md

 * ROGUE
 * WARRIOR

-Returns a named human male player with selected class without wearables.
+Returns a named human male player with selected class unequipped.

 **Build a player with a class, race and gender**